aatkin9/Jagged-Tooth/README.md

     * -u: Print the username.
     * -n: Print the full name.
     * -t: Print the time of last log in.
-    * -h: Print the home directory.
+    * -d: Print the home directory.
+    * -h: Print the help information.
 * findsize
   * findsize [option] \(directory)
   * Find the largest/smallest file or directory.
   * Options...
+    * -a: Find the biggest and smallest file or directory.
     * -b: Find the biggest file or directory.
     * -s: Find the smallest file or directory.
+    * -h: Print the help information.